 Girls learn to live harmoniously with one another in a respectful and caring community and enjoy a supervised academic program as well as a comprehensive weekend activity program.

 When our girls graduate they are enriched with the memories of their experiences, and the strong friendships they develop remain dear to them throughout their lives.

 There are now more than 130 boarders from Years 7 to 12 with the majority from country NSW, and some from Sydney suburbs, interstate and overseas.

 Sport plays an important role in the life of an Ascham boarder.
 Our girls regularly compete at the highest level, but participation at all levels is our goal.
 The girls enjoy Saturday sport and are regularly ferried to their venues by our day families, helping build bonds between day girls and boarders.

-Ascham boarding provides 24-hour health care and excellent meals by Ascham’s own chef.
+Ascham boarding provides health care and excellent meals by Ascham’s own chef.
 The Head of Houses and Boarding Coordinators play a key role in ensuring our boarders are happy, healthy and safe.

 To help boarders settle into School life easily, the City Country Family Program aims to build a social link between day girls and boarders, and their parents.
 A day girl’s family invites a boarder to their home once a term and the boarder’s family reciprocates with an invitation to the country during the year.
 As a result, boarders and daygirls develop strong friendships.

 We regularly attend Boarding Expos, held annually in Dubbo and other country locations such as Tamworth, Narrabri, Wagga Wagga and Griffith.
 The Expos are a great opportunity for prospective families to meet our staff, and for current families to say hello and catch up.

 Parents of boarders are warmly invited to a wide range of events during the year.
 These include Ascham Parents’ Association functions and Boarder Parents’ functions in addition to regular information nights, plays, concerts and sports carnivals.